Parking & Transportation

 Please note that reserved parking spaces are marked by signage in front of the space.
 These spaces are reserved 24 hours a day, 7 days a week.
 If you park in a reserved parking space that you have not purchased from the University, your vehicle will be ticketed, booted, and/or towed.

 *May be paid for through payroll deduction.
-You will have to log into "My Parking Account" to access this form.
+Log into "My Parking Account" to access this form.

 How do I get a parking permit?

-All Students and employees who park on campus must login to their Parking Account online at www.savannahstate.edu/permit to purchase a permit (regardless of method of payment)
+All students and employees who park on campus must login to their Parking Account online at www.savannahstate.edu/permit to purchase a permit (regardless of method of payment).
+Visitors must request a visitor's pass from personnel at the gates or come to the Parking Office at 127 in King Frazier.

 Where can I park?

-If you are a resident student, you must park in the parking lot based on your parking designation.
+Faculty and staff: If you have a faculty/staff permit, you may park in any lot designated for faculty and staff, as long as you do not park in a space specifically designated for students within those lots.
 If you have a reserved space, you may park in any other legal spot on campus that is not another reserved spot.
-For additional information, please see our Parking Instructions document and Parking Brochure.

 How is parking enforced?

-Parking is enforced by Savannah State University's Departments of Auxiliary Services and Public Safety.
-Parking rules and regulations, permits, parking pass information, and citations are found in the linked documents Parking Policies and Regulations and Citations Appeals.
-You have the right to appeal any citation within 10 days.
+Parking is enforced by Savannah State University's Department of Auxiliary Services and Parking Services.
+Parking rules and regulations, permits, parking pass information, and citations are found in the linked document Parking Policies, Regulations, Citations, and Appeals.
+You have the right to appeal any citation online within 10 days.
 After 10 calendar days, the right to appeal is forfeited.
-You may appeal online.

 Regardless if an appeal is submitted or not, the citation to which it pertains is due and payable when the citation was issued.
-If/when a citation appeal is overturned, then amount paid will be credited to the citation charge on the parking account and posted to PAWS (student account).
+If/when a citation appeal is overturned, then the amount paid will be credited to the citation charge on the parking account and posted to PAWS (student account).
+Employees will be charged for any unpaid citations when they leave university employment.

 |Parking Citation Description||Amount|